ankit3388/ChatBotGFG/chatbot/README.md

 # Technologies Used
-Programming Language: Python is the primary programming language used for developing the chatbot.
+* Programming Language: Python is the primary programming language used for developing the chatbot.
 Python is widely used in machine learning and natural language processing (NLP) tasks due to its extensive libraries and ease of use.

 * Deep Learning Framework: PyTorch is the deep learning framework utilized in this implementation.
 PyTorch provides a flexible and dynamic neural network library, making it suitable for building and training complex models.

 Libraries:

-* torch: PyTorch library for building and training neural networks. torch.nn (Neural Network): PyTorch's neural network module used to define the architecture of the chatbot model. torch.utils.data: PyTorch's data loading utility used to handle datasets and create data loaders for training.
+* torch: PyTorch library for building and training neural networks.
+* torch.nn (Neural Network): PyTorch's neural network module used to define the architecture of the chatbot model.
+* torch.utils.data: PyTorch's data loading utility used to handle datasets and create data loaders for training.
 * json: Python library for handling JSON data, used to load the intents dataset.
 * numpy: Library for numerical computing, used for array operations and data manipulation.
 * random: Python library for generating random numbers, used for shuffling data during training.
+Dataset Handling:

 * intents.json: JSON file containing the intents, patterns, and responses for training the chatbot.
 This dataset is loaded and preprocessed to create training examples.
 * ChatDataset: Custom PyTorch dataset class created to handle the chatbot training data.
 It implements methods to support indexing and retrieving samples from the dataset.
 Model Architecture: